EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 The aim of this activity is to demonstrate in a simple and effective
 manner:

-* Demonstrate a parallel sorting algorithm for a list of numbers using message passing techniques.
+* A parallel sorting algorithm for a list of numbers using message passing techniques.

-This activity is suitable for a classroom or workshop environment.
+This activity is best suited for a classroom or workshop environment.
 It will require a level of coordination by the facilitator leading the activity and is thus not suitable for a high throughput environment like a science festival.

 ## Learning objectives

 * Demonstrate how message passing helps resolve inter-process dependencies.
 * Highlight process task concepts in parallel computing.

 ## Equipment